jredfox/OpenTerminal/README.md

 - SelfCommandPrompt#runWithCMD opens a native command line terminal based on your os once the user double clicks the jar
 - SelfCommandPrompt#wrapWithCMD opens a native command line terminal, gets user args(if any) by user input on user double clicking the jar

+Disadvanteges:
+- on jar double click the args are always 0 by default and user will have to input the entrie commmand each time.
+To get around this you could load a config on initial boot to fix the args and save them somewhere.

 This program is free of charge and open source.
 On top of that you are also allowed to embedd this into your application programs but, I ask that you update when bugs are fixed